krokedil/briqpay-for-woocommerce/readme.txt

 == Changelog ==
 = 2022.07.11    - version 1.6.0 =
 * Feature       - Add support for edit order from WooCommerce to Briqpay before order is captured.
 This is done via a "Sync order to Briqpay" button in the Briqpay order metabox.
-Only avilable for payment methods flagged as updateOrderSupported.
+Only available for payment methods flagged as updateOrderSupported.

 = 2022.04.13    - version 1.5.0 =
 * Feature       - Adds support for hosted payment pages through email or SMS.